5axes/ScriptsPythonPrusaSlicer/README.md

 # ScriptsPythonPrusaSlicer
-Sample pythton scripts for PrusaSlicer
+Sample pythton scripts for PrusaSlicer or SuperSlicer

 # Installation instructions